domo141/ioiomxtx/mxtx-mosh.md

 - when mosh-server receives datagrams, it uses the source address of those datagrams to send replies to.
-The source address may change -- mosh-server always replies to the address every incoming message is coming from.
+The source address may change -- mosh-server always replies to the address every received message came from.

 Through mxtx tunnel
 -------------------

-- mxts-mosh(1) perl program sends datagram to `mxtx-dgramtunneld` unix domain socket to ask which inet udp port is has its communication socket bound.
+- mxtx-mosh(1) perl program sends datagram to `mxtx-dgramtunneld` unix domain socket to ask which inet udp port is has its communication socket bound.
 If `mxtx-dgramtunneld` (to the particular remote in question) is not running, it attempt to start it, and then ask again.

-- when `mxtx-dgramtunneld` is started, it connects to the `mxtx` unix domain stream socket of the particular remote in question and requests `mxtx` to start `mxtx-dgramtunneld` at the endpoint.
-Both endpoints send their ident messages through the `mxtx` tunnel and when these messages are accepted, local `mxtx-dgramtunneld` forks into background and parent exits with zero value.
+- when `mxtx-dgramtunneld` is started, it connects to the `mxtx` unix domain stream socket of the particular remote in question and requests `mxtx` to start `mxtx-dgramtunneld` at the endpoint. both endpoints send their ident messages through the `mxtx` tunnel and when these messages are accepted, local `mxtx-dgramtunneld` forks into background and parent exits with zero value.